dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 Let's work on learning from accidents to prevent the next one rather than scolding for failures that have already happened.
 A culture in which we reward those who do the right thing more than punishing those who make a mistake.

 And our teams will grow as a result.
+And that is what it's all about.

 Happy coding!